Respect for Human Rights

 Policy Governing Respect for Human Rights

-In 2021, we formulated the Kioxia Human Rights Policy as a way to clarify our corporate responsibility to respect human rights, and positioned it as one of our key internal regulations.
-This policy stipulates that we must respect the International Bill of Human Rights to the fullest extent, and that we will make every effort to respect human rights in accordance with international standards such as the United Nation Guiding Principles on Business and Human Rights.
-Kioxia Group is also committed to conducting business activities that are in line with the Responsible Business Alliance (RBA) 1 Code of Conduct.
-Examples include progressing our own sustainability initiatives and requesting our suppliers to respect human rights.
+In 2021, based on our mission, vision and Standards of Conduct, we formulated the Kioxia Human Rights Policy as a way to clarify our corporate responsibility to respect human rights.
+This policy stipulates that we must respect the International Bill of Human Rights to the fullest extent, and that we will make every effort to respect human rights in accordance with international standards such as the United Nations Guiding Principles on Business and Human Rights.
+The Kioxia Human Rights Policy constitutes one of our most important set of regulations, and has been endorsed by the Board of Directors of Kioxia Holdings Corporation.

-Structure with regard to Respect for Human Rights
+Procedures Regarding Respect for Human Rights

 The Kioxia Group is implementing procedures whereby we minimize human rights risks in our business activities in order to fulfill our responsibility to respect human rights.
-We have appointed a staff member within the Human Resources and Administration Division of Kioxia Corporation.
-The Executive Officer in charge of human resources is designated as the person responsible for promoting human rights awareness.
-This Executive Officer promotes the company’s human rights policies and oversees compliance with these.
+We have assigned responsibility for raising employee awareness of human rights issues to staff within the Human Resources and Administration Division of Kioxia Corporation, with an Executive Officer in charge of human resources leading their efforts.
+This Executive Officer promotes Kioxia Human Rights Policy and oversees compliance with these.

 Human Rights Due Diligence

-In order to respect the human rights of those impacted by our business activities throughout our overall value chain, Kioxia Group conducts human rights due diligence in accordance with the United Nation’s Guiding Principles on Business and Human Rights.
+In order to respect the human rights of those impacted by our business activities throughout our overall value chain, Kioxia Group conducts human rights due diligence in accordance with the United Nations Guiding Principles on Business and Human Rights.
 We are implementing an ongoing cycle of activities aimed at mitigating human rights risks.

 These activities include

-• tracking and investigating the situations
+• tracking and investigating any identified situations

 • disclosing relevant information.